Rhinops-Sela/components/README.md

 ```
 ## Form Page (form.json)

-This json objects groups the pages in the UI to display groups, i.e:
+This object controls the grouping of pages in the ui component
 ```json
 [
   {